 We made some changes to both equities and fixed income in March.
 In fixed income we used the shifting landscape to lean into defensive characteristics.
 We shifted a significant portion of our duration exposure into UK gilts, where valuations look more compelling and extended maturity in US Treasury Inflation-Protected Securities (TIPS) to reflect rising inflation expectations.
 These are significant shifts in positioning, the most active we've been in some time, and they reflect the scale of the underlying changes in markets.

-Within equities we took profits in Gold Miners which have experienced an extremely strong rally in the last 12 months, exiting the BlackRock Gold & General fund.
-We also sold the Findlay Park American fund reflecting a more cost-effective approach to the more efficient US equity market.
+Within equities we exited the Findlay Park American fund reflecting a more cost-effective approach to the efficient US equity market.